 2b2.1 Data/Sample (Description of the data or sample including number of measured entities; number of patients; dates of data; if a sample, characteristics of the entities included):

-Severity adjusting of LOS is an established method which has been demonstrated to be both valid and reliable, in addition to superior to unadjusted (raw) LOS.
-Further measure testing is not indicated.
+SMR is an established method which has been demonstrated to be reliable and valid.
+Further testing is not indicated.

 2b2.2 Analytic Method (Describe method of validity testing and rationale; if face validity, describe systematic assessment):